okhlybov/bitferry/README.md

 The intended usage ranges from maintaining simple directory copy to another location (disk, mount point) to complex many-to-many (online/offline) data replication/backup solution employing portable media as additional data storage and a means of data propagation between the offsites.

-The core idea that drives Bitferry is the conversion of full (absolute) endpoint's paths into the volume-relative ones, where the volume is a data file which is put along the endpoint's data and denotes the root of the directory hierarchy.
-This leads to the important location independence property meaning that Bitferry is then able to restore the tasks' source-destination endpoint connections in spite of the volume location changes, which is a likely scenario in case of portable storage (different UNIX mount points, Windows drives etc.).
+The core idea that drives Bitferry is the conversion of full (absolute) endpoints' paths into the volume-relative ones, where the volume is a data file which is put along the endpoint's data and denotes the root of the directory hierarchy.
+This makes data position-independent which means that Bitferry is then able to restore the tasks' source-destination endpoint connections in spite of the volume location changes, which is a likely scenario in case of portable storage (different UNIX mount points, Windows drives etc.).

 Bitferry is effectively a frontend to the [Rclone](https://rclone.org) and [Restic](https://restic.net) utilities.